-NIJAF follows a progressive Editorial Policy that encourages authors to submit initial research, reviews, theoretical, and conceptual writeups as articles, well supported by scientific findings, tables and graphic illustrations.
-The following are the editorial and review process of every submitted manuscript before publication in NIJAF:
+NIJAF follows a progressive Editorial Policy that encourages authors to submit initial research, reviews, theoretical, and conceptual write-ups as articles, well supported by scientific findings, tables, and graphic illustrations.
+The following are the editorial and review processes of every submitted manuscript before publication in NIJAF:

 After a manuscript has been submitted to NIJAF for publication consideration, the Editorial Board members make the initial screening of the submissions whether the paper is suitable for the journal (NIJAF).
 After this initial screening, the reviewing process starts.

-Every submitted manuscript is reviewed by at least one or two reviewers who is/are expert(s) in the related field of the paper in question.
+Every submitted manuscript is reviewed by at least one or two reviewers who are experts in the related field of the paper in question.
 The result of reviews is in a written form containing a clear objective view concerning the Acceptance or Otherwise of the paper.

 In the case of Minor Revision, the reviewed paper is sent back to the author(s) to affect all corrections, after which the paper will be sent back to the editor for the final publication process.